BatoolMM/Collaborating-on-Open-Data-Science-Projects/_episodes/01-introduction.md

 objectives:
 - Understand the Open Science movement
 keypoints:
-- "Open Science practices is important for reproducibility."
+- "Open Science practices is critical to maintain transparency in the research conducted such that the results obtained can be reproduced "
 ---

 ## The Reproducibility Crisis